Skip to main content

 print(run["request_id"]) # use this to look up the run in Logs

-Pass `async_mode=True` to queue the workflow and have Fetch Hive call your webhook when the run finishes:
+Pass async_mode=True to return immediately and have Fetch Hive call your callback URL when the run finishes:

 run = client.invoke_workflow(